A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments

 Estimating the causal effects of environmental pollutants comes with a number of challenges, some of which are ubiquitous when utilizing observational data, while others are unique to environmental or spatial settings \citep{reich2021review}.
-Unmeasured confounding is always a threat to observational studies, though some work has been done to alleviate this if the unmeasured variables are spatially correlated, which is common in environmental settings \citep{papadogeorgou2019adjusting, schnell2020mitigating}.
-When dealing with multiple pollutants, estimation of the health effects of air pollution also becomes increasingly difficult.
-Due to this, there has been an increase in the environmental statistics literature on how to estimate the complex association between multiple pollutants and health outcomes that allows for nonlinear associations and interactions between pollutants \citep{herring2010nonparametric,bobb2015bayesian, antonelli2020estimating, ferrari2020identifying, samanta2021estimation}.
-Another complication when estimating the causal effects of multivariate, environmental exposures is that it can be difficult to define policy-relevant estimands when pollutants are highly correlated and potentially emitted from the same source.
-Despite these difficulties, a causal inference approach to environmental epidemiology has been strongly advocated for \citep{carone2020pursuit, sommer2021assessing}.
-Among many reasons for this push are the clear definition of target estimands, removing reliance on a particular statistical model and the ability to use flexible approaches, clarity on the assumptions needed to infer causal effects from the observational data at hand, and sensitivity analysis to violations of these assumptions \citep{dominici2017best}.
+Unmeasured confounding is always a threat to observational studies, though some work has been done to alleviate this if the unmeasured variables are spatially correlated, which is common in environmental settings \citep{papadogeorgou2019adjusting}.
+When dealing with multiple pollutants, estimation of the health effects of air pollution also becomes difficult, which has led to the development of flexible approaches that allow for nonlinear associations and interactions between pollutants \citep{herring2010nonparametric,bobb2015bayesian, antonelli2020estimating}.
+Another challenge when estimating the causal effects of multivariate exposures is that it can be difficult to define policy-relevant estimands when pollutants are highly correlated and potentially emitted from the same source.
+Despite these challenges, a causal inference approach to environmental epidemiology has been advocated for \citep{carone2020pursuit, sommer2021assessing}.
+Reasons for this push include the clear definition of target estimands, removing reliance on a particular statistical model, the ability to use flexible approaches, clarity on the assumptions needed to identify causal effects, and sensitivity analyses to evaluate potential violations of these assumptions \citep{dominici2017best}.